es-joy/jsdoccomment/README.md

 ### Miscellaneous

-Also currently exports these utilities, though they might be removed in the
+Also currently exports these utilities:
-future:

 - `getTokenizers` - Used with `parseComment` (its main core)
-- `toCamelCase` - Convert to CamelCase.
 - `hasSeeWithLink` - A utility to detect if a tag is `@see` and has a `@link`
 - `commentHandler` - Used by `eslint-plugin-jsdoc`.
 Might be removed in future.
 - `commentParserToESTree`- Converts [comment-parser](https://github.com/syavorsky/comment-parser)